Bar/Bat Mitzvah

 The bat mitzvah (girl) or bar mitzvah (boy) attends Religious School for years and then works with the Rabbi and music director for months in advance in preparation.
 B’nai mitzvah lead services on Friday night and Saturday morning, read (chanting) directly from the Torah, and teach the assembled congregation about the parasha (weekly Torah reading), using insights from classic texts and modern commentators, synthesized with their own thoughts.
 A luncheon is generally sponsored by the family and served in the social hall.
 Some families have other parties or events, as well.

-The whole congregation is typically invited to the simcha (happy occasion) and all take pride in the accomplishments of the bar or bat mitzvah.
-Relatives attending from a distance may stay in local hotels, or have home hospitality with friends or family.
-Advice on caterers, reserving blocks of rooms at hotels, ordering souvenir kippot or bentschers or other details can be obtained by calling the CAA office.
+The whole congregation is typically invited to the simcha (happy occasion), and all take pride in the accomplishments of the bar or bat mitzvah.
+Relatives attending from a distance may stay in local hotels or enjoy home hospitality with friends or family.

 Bar or bat mitzvah need not be a major expense.
-The family having the simcha can plan a very festive celebration that fits their budget.
+The family having the simcha may plan a very festive celebration that fits their budget.